typeof(1:5)

 make_power(exp)that returnsfunction(x) x^exp.
 Createsquare <- make_power(2)andcube <- make_power(3).
 Usels(environment(square))andls(environment(cube))to confirm each closure has its own environment.

-R provides three mechanisms for calling compiled code from R. They differ in age, safety, and flexibility.
+R provides three mechanisms for calling compiled code.
+They differ in age, safety, and flexibility.

 .Primitive() is the oldest and most restrictive.
-Primitive functions are built into the R interpreter itself.
-You cannot write new ones; they are defined in a table in names.c in the R source.
+Primitive functions are built into the R interpreter itself; you cannot write new ones, because they are defined in a table in names.c in the R source.
 Examples include +, [, if, for, c(), and sum().
-Primitives skip normal argument matching (some evaluate arguments before the call, some don’t), which is why they are fast but also why their behavior sometimes differs from regular functions.
+Primitives skip normal argument matching (some evaluate arguments before the call, some do not), which is why they are fast but also why their behavior sometimes surprises you.

 sum